dell/csm-docs/content/docs/prerequisites/_index.md

 > Notes:
 > * Any orchestrator platform or version that's not mentioned here must be self-certified using [Cert-CSI](../support/cert-csi/) in order to be supported.
 Although not mandatory, we recommend users to use orchestrator platforms and versions that have not met their end of life.
 > * CSM Authorization Server v1 is not supported on Red Hat OpenShift.
 However, it is supported to install CSM Authorization Server v1 on standard Kubernetes and a Dell CSI Drvier enabled with CSM Authorization on Red Hat OpenShift.
 CSM Authorization Server v2 is supported on Red Hat OpenShift.
+> * CSI Drivers are tested on Openshift Virtualization by qualifying Kiagnose Kubevirt Storage Checkup and OpenShift virtualization CSI tests

 ## OpenShift Virtualization